JOYclub: History

 JOYclub was founded in 1999 as an internet forum.
 Since 2013, JOYclub has been a main product of F&P GmbH.
-In 2013, JOYclub got a Venus Award as the Best Erotic-Community.
+In 2013, JOYclub got a Venus Award in the category "Best Erotic-Community".

 In 2015, the development of JOYCE, the JOYclub application, began.
 It was launched in 2017.

 In 2019, the site had three million members and four million in 2021.

 In 2020, the site started working in Spain.
 In 2020, during the COVID-19 restrictions JOYclub offered Italians the premium subscription for free to connect more actively online and share private photos, videos etc. In 2021, JOYclub was launched in France.
 In 2022, JOYclub started in Mexico as well as in the UK.

 JOYclub conducts various surveys on sexuality among its users.
 According to the book Online-Dating fur Dummies JOYclub has a strict authentication and identity verification procedure.

 Security and privacy

 In December 2021, JOYclub received a certificate for tested data protection from TÜV Saarland.
 JOYclub offers both a possibility to send messages via Messenger without an indication of the user's phone number and to completely communicate via the platform with no need to switch to other messengers.

-Regarding the security aspect, JOYclub has a strict and well established authentication and verification procedure.